shkolnick-kun/bugurtos/doc/GettingStartedEN.md

 /*
 Send a message.
-A sender will bw blocked until reply.
+A sender will be blocked until reply.
 */
 status = ipc_send( &some_ep, &some_msg );